mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 ## Conclusions

-I no longer feel guilty about using Python for this specific kind of data analytic operation and I'm more optimistic about its use in data analytics in general.
+I no longer feel guilty about using Python for this specific kind of data analytic operation and I'm more optimistic about its role in data analytics in general.